John Njamah

-John Njamah is a Nollywood actor, film producer, and film director.
+John Njamah is a Nigerian actor, film producer, and film director.
 He is known for directing Fuji House of Commotion, Tinsel, Living In Lagos, Solitair, Casino, Emerald, Tide, and My Flatmates.

 Early life and education

-John Njamah was born on April 17 as a twin at Njaaba in Orlu local government of Imo State.
-He obtained his first degree from Obafemi Awolowo University where he studied Dramatic Arts.
+Njamah was born on April 17 as a twin at Njaaba in Orlu local government of Imo State.
+He obtained his first degree from Obafemi Awolowo University where he studied dramatic arts.
 He is the elder brother of Nollywood actress, Empress Njamah.

 Personal life

-John Njamah is married to a Cameroonian, Agwi Tangi.
+Njamah is married to a Cameroonian, Agwi Tangi.